How to Install Kali Linux 2024 on VMware Workstation 17 Pro

 Step 6

-For the Kali guest machine, 1 processor and 8 cores will be sufficient for performance, so configure the processor settings as in the image below and continue.
+For this reason, 1 processor and 8 cores are sufficient for the guest machine.
+In short, configure the processor settings as shown in the image below and continue.

 Configuring the Number of Virtual Processor Cores